usmaann/usmaann.github.io/_pages/about.md

 ## News

-**June-2022:** Our COVIDSenti paper has been ranked as the most popular paper for conitnous 10 months - Pls visit [here](https://ieeexplore.ieee.org/xpl/topAccessedArticles.jsp?punumber=6570650) for more details!
+**June-2022:** COVIDSenti paper has been ranked #1 for 10 consecutive months - Pls visit [here](https://ieeexplore.ieee.org/xpl/topAccessedArticles.jsp?punumber=6570650) for more details!

 **June-2022:** Invited to serve as a PC member @ICONIP 2022,